timothydsmith/AMOJ-latex-template/README.md

 > **LaTeX users:**
 >
 > This information should be entered using the custom LaTeX commands `\cauthorname`, `\cauthoraddress`, and `\cauthoremail`.
-The AMOJ LaTeX Template includes these commands as standard.
+The JSHESS LaTeX Template includes these commands as standard.

 <a name="acknowledgements"></a>